Colorado Plateau / Southern Rockies

 Look for…

-• Spend much of their time skulking low to the ground in dense thickets and fields, searching for small insects and spiders
+• Spend much of their time skulking low to the ground in dense thickets and fields in marshy areas, searching for small insects and spiders

 Listen for…

-Song - Males sing a distinctive witchety-witchety-witchety song, about 2 seconds long, to defend the territory and attract females.
+Song - Males sing a distinctive witchety-witchety-witchety song, about 2 seconds long

-Call - Both males and females give a strong chuck when potential predators approach
+Call - a strong chuck when potential predators approach

 Resources: